mhaid/de.mhaid.nina/README.md

 The Nina adapter for Homey offers the simple option of integrating hazard and severe weather warnings directly into the smarthome.

-To further improve the app, please report bugs and suggest new features on GitHub (mhaid): https://github.com/mhaid/de.mhaid.nina
+To further improve the app, please report bugs and suggest new features on [GitHub (mhaid)](https://github.com/mhaid/de.mhaid.nina/issues)

 Cheers!

+View the App in [Homey Appstore](https://homey.app/en-us/app/de.mhaid.nina/NINA-Warn-App/)